zhj-buffer/Cross-Compile-Jetson/README.md

-## Mxnet cross compile
+## Cross compile

-Monday, 08.
-April 2019 01:13PM.
-The latest version of [jetpack](https://developer.nvidia.com/embedded/downloads) is 28.3 for now, feel free to update the link I attached as default.

 Note: pls refer to https://developer.nvidia.com/embedded/downloads for the latest update on the image.

+The latest version of [jetpack](https://developer.nvidia.com/embedded/downloads) is 28.5 for now, feel free to update the link I attached as default.

 #### Host:
 	Ubuntu 18.04